jetzerb/nix-nice/README.md

   on the host
 - sethost: copy files from the container to the corresponding location on the host
-- gethost: copy froms from the corresponding location on the host to the container
+- gethost: copy files from the corresponding location on the host to the container

 Open Item list: